thehapax/bitshares.foundation/_workers/2018-08-bitshares-ui.md

 * Establish a more methodical QA and testing phase before releasing each version.
 * Create a series of automated front and backend tests to reduce resurfacing bugs.

 # Development Cost

 Currently, updates to the bitshares-ui are handled by Sigve Kvalsvik (@svk).
-We have included the BitShares Foundation on this proposal in order to increase the surface area for code review, testing and acceptance as well as facilitate payments in bitUSD.
+We have included the BitShares Blockchain Foundation on this proposal in order to increase the surface area for code review, testing and acceptance as well as facilitate payments in bitUSD.
 This proposal is intended to alocate a budget for making improvements to the BitShares client and establish a more formal and ongoing effort towards the development effort.